 - Get the moving done first and socialize later.

-- Make sure that you have cold drinks available to ensure everyone stays hydrated.
+- Ensure that cold drinks are available to keep everyone hydrated.

-- Utilize the help for moving and situating big items; don’t worry about unpacking until everyone leaves.
+- Utilize the help for moving and positioning large items; don’t worry about unpacking until everyone has left.

 - Note what you don’t have and will need sooner rather than later.